gamebooster/simcity-speedbooster/README.md

 simcity-speedbooster
 ====================

-Increase Speed beyond Cheetah
+Increase speed beyond cheetah (and re-enable cheetah)

 ## Usage

 Start SimCity, load your city then start the program.
+Then set your desired speed.

+* Turtle: 0.25
+* Llama:  1.00
+* Cheetah: 2.00

+You can go up to 5.00 without any gameplay trouble (safe value different from city to city).
+From there some agents (water, sewage etc) seem to have problems.

 ## Download